 I miss her every day.

-If you enjoyed this tribute, you may enjoy these other articles from Evan Ginzburg on our site:
+If you enjoyed this tribute, you might enjoy these other articles on our site:

 - WWWF | Remembering the NYC Area Wrestling Circuit of the ’70s and ’80s